 Fehribach published the Big Jones Cookbook on University of Chicago Press in May 2015 to great celebration in Chicago.
 Fehribach has been featured regularly on WGN’s nationally-syndicated Lunch Break, and has appeared on WBEZ, WGN Radio, ABC-7 Chicago, and WTTS Chicago Tonight.
 His recipes have been published in the Chicago Tribune, Chicago Sun-times, Plate, Traditional Home, Edible Chicago, The Chicago Reader, TastingTable, and Chicago Magazine.

-Paul Fehribach is a proud member of the Southern Foodways Alliance, James Beard Foundation, Seed Savers Exchange, serves on the board of Chefs Collaborative as treasurer, and volunteers with Cooking Up Change, the Green City Market, Share Our Strength, and Purple Asparagus.
+Paul Fehribach is a proud member of the Southern Foodways Alliance, James Beard Foundation, Seed Savers Exchange, serves on the boards of Chefs Collaborative and Edna Lewis Foundation, and volunteers with Cooking Up Change, the Green City Market, Share Our Strength, and Purple Asparagus.
 In his spare time he’s a fitness enthusiast and avid vinyl record collector, specializing in Cuban, Brazilian, and African popular music of the 1940’s-1970’s, and the New York Spanish Harlem scene of the 1950’s-1970’s in addition to Southern and Chicago soul.

 We’re at 5347 N. Clark Street in Chicago’s Andersonville neighborhood.
-We’re on the east side of Clark, between Balmoral and Summerdale, across from the Swedish Bakery.
+We’re on the east side of Clark, between Balmoral and Summerdale.